chrfrenning/chrfrenning/README.md

 ⏱️ Work: Sovereignty and Resilience

-🌱 Research: I’m currently learning: 1D CNNs for medical signal data
+🌱 Research: Machine learning for pediatric sleep apnea diagnosis

 🔭 Hobby: I’m currently working on ZenTransfer, an open source tool for pro photographers